Tilek81/DAA4/README.md

 mvn exec:java -Dexec.mainClass="graph.common.DatasetGenerator"

-This creates 9 JSON files in the data/ folder.
+This will create 9 JSON files in the data/ folder.

 Step 3: Run Main Application

-To run the main application and process all datasets, use:
+To process all datasets, run the main application:

 mvn exec:java -Dexec.mainClass="Main"